Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ?
 Dir()

-Note: First time when you run this Command you should provide a Path as a parameter, otherwise it will end up with the error.
+Note: The First time you run this Command, you should provide a Path as a parameter; otherwise, it will end up with an error.

 Place the insertion point on the Dir() Command and press F1 to display the details of this Command in Access Help Documents.

-There are other interesting Windows Operating System Commands like ChDrive, ChDir, MkDir, RmDir, etc., and we will learn their usage in VBA Next week.
+There are other interesting Disk Operating System Commands, like ChDrive, ChDir, MkDir, RmDir, etc., and we will learn their usage in VBA Next week.

 Earlier Post Link References: